 During this time, our advising processes are fully online.
 We will not have advising staff available in person to meet with you.
-If you have quick questions and do not want to make a virtual appointment, you can email an advisor.
-If you are unsure who your advisor is or where to direct your question, you can email CASA at firstname.lastname@example.org.
+If you would like to make a virtual appointment, you may schedule an appointment through TerpEngage.
+If you have quick questions and do not want to make a virtual appointment, you can email CASA at email@example.com.

 The Family Education Rights and Privacy Act

-The Family Education Rights and Privacy Act (FERPA) law is the legal rights of students.
+The Family Education Rights and Privacy Act (FERPA) law protects the privacy of student information.
 It is the student’s responsibility to understand these rights.
 We strongly encourage students to maintain their personal confidentiality in terms of their education and privacy.
-However, a student might be waiving their rights if their camera if turned off, someone is in the room, someone can overhear the conversation.
+However, a student might be waiving their rights if their camera is turned off, someone is in the room and someone can overhear the conversation.
 Please understand that personal and confidential information might be shared during advising conversations.
 We strongly encourage you to seek a private space to have your advising meeting.

 In collaboration with the University Career Center, we are also able to offer career advising.
 During these appointments you can learn how to: